MooVC/MooVC.Architecture/README.md

 - Ddd.DomainException Constructor (Impact: Medium)

 This change was applied to force consumption of the types variant Ddd.DomainException<TAggregate> which will always result in an instance that correctly refers to the aggregate type to which it relates.

+- Ddd.Services.IBus.Unhandled Event Removal (Impact: Medium)

+The unhandled domain event proved to be problematic, particularily for adaptors that themselves did not throw exceptions, or for situations where recovery required that the handler be persisted.
+It is recommended that each Bus derivation implement its own recovery strategy.

 - Entity<T>, Message and Value Equality (Impact: Low)